pretix/pretix-docs/docs/topics/customer-accounts.md

 If you want to use pretix as an SSO client, navigate to :navpath:Your organizer → :fa3-user: Customer accounts → SSO providers: and click the :btn-icon:fa3-plus: Create a new SSO provider: button.

 Choose a "Provider name" and "Login button label".
+The "Provider name" is used to refer to the provider internally in the pretix backend.
-These texts will be used as a label for the login option in your shop.
+The "Login button label" is used as the label for the login button that is displayed to customers in your shop.
 Under "Single-sign-on method", choose "OpenID Connect".
 Fill out the fields that are displayed after you selected "OpenID Connect" with the information from your SSO provider.